renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm [Renato Borges Viana](https://linkedin.com/in/renato-borges-viana) 🇧🇷

-👨‍💻 Senior Backend Software Engineer | 5 years of experience delivering scalable solutions in cloud-native environments
+Senior Back-end Software Engineer with 5+ years delivering APIs and distributed systems in cloud-native environments.

-Specialized in Java 21, Spring Boot, and DevSecOps practices, I build robust APIs, high-performance microservices, and infrastructure as code via Terraform.
-I implement CI/CD pipelines with GitHub Actions that ensure 90%+ automated test coverage (JUnit, Mockito) validated in SonarQube, and full observability with Datadog and CloudWatch: distributed logs, metrics, and traces that reduce MTTR from hours to minutes in production.
+Focused on Java 21, Spring Boot, and AWS, with strong DevSecOps experience: CI/CD (GitHub Actions), quality gates (SonarQube/Veracode), IaC with Terraform, and observability with Datadog/CloudWatch (logs, metrics, and tracing) to reduce MTTR and increase production reliability.

-Architecture and performance: In recent projects, I migrated legacy systems to AWS Lambda + API Gateway (serverless), orchestrated containerized BFFs on ECS Fargate, and optimized latency with Redis ElastiCache for session caching.
-I apply hexagonal architecture and microservices patterns to ensure maintainability and horizontal scalability.
+In recent projects, I migrated workflows to serverless (AWS Lambda + API Gateway), built BFFs on ECS Fargate/EKS, and used Redis ElastiCache for session caching and latency reduction.
+I also apply hexagonal architecture and microservices patterns to keep systems maintainable and scale safely.

-End-to-end DevSecOps: Automated quality gates from the first commit, continuous code smell analysis, secure deployments with versioned task definitions, and production change management with rollback windows of 4 hours.
-I complement with full-stack when necessary: Angular 16 micro-frontends hosted on S3/CloudFront with optimized CDN.

 ---